spite/ShaderEditorExtension/README.md

 Alternatively [download the extension (.crx)](/extension/ShaderEditor.crx)

+Some more info about this project: [Creating a Plug'n Play Live WebGL Shader Editor](http://www.clicktorelease.com/blog/live-webgl-shader-editor)

 ### How to install ###

 While in beta, you can load the extension from disk directly: